The Gospel of Jesus Christ

 The question is how can we have this exchange applied to ourselves?
 How can we access God’s forgiveness?

-The answer is that we should be genuinely sorry for what he have done and turn away from our sins to Christ.
+The answer is that we should be genuinely sorry for what we have done and turn away from our sins to Christ.
 Trust in him, and what he did on the cross.
 And when we truly believe, God will forgive us all our sins, grant us peace and reconciliation with Him.
 You will no longer be guilty or stand condemned, because Jesus was condemned for you.
 You broke the law, but Jesus paid your fine.

 So instead of minimizing your sins, take them seriously as God does.
 And instead of thinking your goodness makes up for your sins, flee to Christ for salvation and become one of his followers.

 The Bible says that now is the day of salvation.
 The offer will close on the day when Jesus Christ comes.
 Repent and believe on Him while the offer is still being made.

-If you would like to understand the gospel in more detail and depth please contact us.
-Also you will helped greatly by carefully reading the Heidelberg Catechism which you can find here.
+If you would like to understand the gospel in more detail and depth, please contact us.
+Also a helpful tool to help you explore the Christian faith is the Heidelberg Catechism which you can find here.